rahulvenugopal/Learn_NeuralDecoding_for_EEG/README.md

 - This strategy consists in fitting a multivariate predictive model on each time instant and evaluating its performance at the same instant on new epochs
 - `X` is the epochs data of shape n_epochs × n_channels × n_times
 As the last dimension of `X` is the time, an estimator will be fit on every time instant
+- We can retrieve the **spatial filters** and **spatial patterns** if we explicitly use a `LinearModel`
+- `get_coef` function can fetch the `patterns`.
+Make sure we do `inverse_transform=True`

+{% note %}
+- Extraction filters of backward models may exhibit large weights at channels not at all picking up the signalsof-interest, as well as small weights at channels containing the signal
+- Such “misleading” weights are by no means indications of suboptimal model estimation
+- Rather, they are needed to “filter away” noise and thereby to extract the signal with high SNR
+{% endnote %}

 ---
 ### Trivia
 - Difference between `scikit-learn` and `mne.decoding.Scaler`